The Thermal Control Coatings Protecting InSight’s Marsquake Detector

 “InSight will not only teach us about Mars, it will enhance our understanding of formation of other rocky worlds like Earth and the Moon, and thousands of planets around other stars,” said Thomas Zurbuchen, Associate Administrator for NASA’s Science Mission Directorate at the agency headquarters in Washington.
 “InSight connects science and technology with a diverse team of JPL-led international and commercial partners.”

 Seismometers are very sensitive to variations in temperature so on Earth they are typically placed in environments where the temperature is stable, such as caves or mine shafts.
 On Mars the SEIS seismometer will be subjected to wide daily and seasonal temperature variations.
 At the Elysium Planitia landing site, the fluctuation in temperature from day to night will be 70°C on average.

 JPL, a division of Caltech in Pasadena, CA, manages the InSight project and sub-contracted Surface Optics Corporation (SOC) to apply a thermal control coating to SEIS to help protect the instrument from temperature changes on Mars.
 The SOC Coatings Lab deposited a pure gold thermal control coating to the seismometer hardware.

-“We are using a physical vapor deposition process to coat gold onto the surface of the SEIS components in our 3 meter chamber,” said Maria Zimmerman, Project Manager at SOC.
-“The large chamber allows us to use a line of sight evaporation deposition process to create a multilayer uniform coating across the three dimensional structure.”
+“We used a physical vapor deposition process to coat gold onto the surface of the SEIS components in our 3 meter chamber,” said Maria Zimmerman, Project Manager at SOC.
+“The SOC 3m chamber allows us to use a line of sight evaporation deposition process to create a multilayer uniform coating across the three dimensional structure.”